Prescribed-Basis Coefficient-to-Coefficient Neural Operator for Partial Differential Equations: Introduction

 \section{Introduction}

-Deep learning has recently emerged as a powerful paradigm in scientific computing, with applications ranging from solving differential equations to accelerating large-scale simulations and data-driven modeling~\cite{pathak2022fourcastnet,bi2023accurate,lu2021deepxde,lee2025physics}.
-Among various methodologies, operator learning has garnered significant attention, as it provides a principled framework for approximating mappings between infinite-dimensional function spaces directly.
-Unlike neural PDE solvers such as PINNs~\cite{pinn}, DeepRitz~\cite{deepritz}, and WANs~\cite{wan}, which approximate the solution of a partial differential equation (PDE) at finitely many spatial or temporal points, operator learning ~\cite{lu2021deeponet, li2021fourier, lu2022comprehensive} aims to approximate the entire mapping from input functions—such as initial conditions, boundary conditions, or source terms—to output functions, typically the corresponding PDE solutions.
-For instance, consider the operator $ G: (a,f) \mapsto u, $ which maps a coefficient function $a$ and a source term $f$ to the solution $u$ of the elliptic PDE $ -\nabla \cdot (a \nabla u) = f, $ subject to appropriate boundary conditions.
-This example will serve as a recurring case study throughout this paper.
-This operator-based perspective represents a paradigm shift: once trained, operator learning models can serve as fast and generalizable solvers applicable to a wide range of problem settings.
-This stands in contrast to conventional numerical algorithms, which typically rely on case-specific discretizations and require repeated, computationally intensive simulations for each new instance.
+Deep learning has recently emerged as a powerful paradigm in scientific computing, with applications ranging from solving differential equations to accelerating large-scale simulations and data-driven modeling~\cite{lu2021deepxde,pathak2022fourcastnet,bi2023accurate,lee2025physics}.
+Among various methodologies, operator learning has attracted significant attention because it aims to approximate mappings between function spaces.
+Unlike neural PDE solvers such as Physics-Informed Neural Networks (PINNs)~\cite{pinn,karniadakis2021physicsinformed,cuomo2022scientific}, the Deep Ritz Method~\cite{deepritz}, Weak Adversarial Networks (WANs)~\cite{wan,bao2025pfwnn}, and random-feature-based solvers~\cite{chen2022bridging,dong2023method,sun2024local,chen2024quantifying}, which usually approximate one solution instance at a time, neural operators learn solution maps from input functions to output functions.
+Typical inputs include coefficient fields, source terms, boundary data, or initial conditions, while the outputs are the corresponding PDE solution fields.
+Representative neural operator architectures include DeepONet~\cite{lu2021deeponet}, Fourier Neural Operator (FNO)~\cite{li2021fourier}, and related variants~\cite{lu2022comprehensive,li2020neural,tripura2023wavelet,fanaskov2023spectral,son2025elm}.
+For example, one may consider the elliptic solution operator

-Despite its great potential, operator learning faces several fundamental challenges.
-One of the most critical issues is the discretization of infinite-dimensional function spaces.
-In other words, a key question is: \emph{what should serve as the input and output representations of the neural network?} To make the problem computationally tractable, these infinite-dimensional spaces must be approximated by finite-dimensional subspaces.
-In most existing operator learning frameworks~\cite{lu2021deeponet,li2021fourier,lu2022comprehensive,son2025elm,yamazaki2025finite,chen2024quantifying}, functions are discretized by their nodal values at a collection of collocation points, which are then used as the neural network input and output.
-While this pointwise encoding is straightforward and widely adopted, it often suffers from drawbacks such as mesh dependence and deteriorating generalization as the resolution increases.